GearCatsProgramming/Fall2017/README.md

 and run the code.
 If there aren't any errors, we're good!
 If there are, time to debug.

 7. Time for OpenCV!
 Run `conda install -c menpo opencv3`.
 Again, follow the prompts till it's installed.

+8. Run `source deactivate` to leave the conda environment for a bit.

+9. Run `conda update spyder` so we get the latest version of spyder.
+Follow the prompts again.

+10. Run `source activate frc2017env` again to get back into our environment.
+If you're done with this list and everyone else isn't, go through these tutorials: https://docs.opencv.org/2.4/doc/tutorials/core/table_of_content_core/table_of_content_core.html#table-of-content-core.